Ludovico Scarfiotti: Death

-Ludovico Scarfiotti died in 1968 at a hillclimbing event on the Roßfeldhöhenringstraße near Berchtesgaden, Germany, in the German Alps.
+Scarfiotti died in 1968 at a hillclimbing event on the Roßfeldhöhenringstraße near Berchtesgaden, Germany, in the German Alps.
 He became the third Grand Prix driver to die in 1968, following Jim Clark and Mike Spence.
 Scarfiotti wrecked his Porsche 910 during trials when the car veered abruptly off the Rossfeldstrasse track and catapulted ten yards down a tree-covered slope.
 The Porsche hung in the trees and Scarfiotti was thrown from the cockpit.
 He was discovered, badly injured, fifty yards away.
 He died in an ambulance of numerous fractures.
 Huschke von Hanstein, the team manager of Porsche, stated that he had never been associated with a fatal accident during the eighteen years he had been in charge of the team.
 60 yd of burned rubber braking indicated that Scarfiotti had slammed on his brakes at the final moment.

 Scarfiotti was married to Ida Benignetti and had two children from a previous relationship.